Our Climate Smart Commitment: Rick's Vision

 A round-trip flight to Europe emits roughly as much climate-changing carbon, per passenger, as six months of driving.
-At Rick Steves' Europe, we profit by taking about 30,000 people to Europe each year on our tours.
+At Rick Steves' Europe, we take about 30,000 people to Europe each year on our tours.
 Standard accounting practices allow businesses to ignore costs to our environment — but we believe it's more honest and ethical to pay our share of that cost.
-So, at the expense of our profit, we choose to make our tours climate smart.
-And we're doing this in an innovative, forward-looking way that also improves the lives and futures of families in our world's poorest countries.
+So, at the expense of our profit, we're imposing a carbon tax on ourselves.
+And we're doing this in an innovative, forward-looking way that also improves the lives of families in the developing world.
 Here's how and why.

-Scientists and development experts figure it takes about $30 of careful investment in environmental initiatives in the developing world to mitigate the carbon emissions created by one tourist travelling from the United States to Europe and back.
-We take about 30,000 travelers a year, that adds up to about $900,000 for us…but we'll round it up and "owe" $1 million annually to be a climate-smart tour company.
+Scientists and development experts figure it takes about $30 of careful investment in environmental initiatives in the developing world to mitigate the carbon emissions created by one round-trip flight between the US and Europe.
+At 30,000 travelers a year, that adds up to about $900,000 for us…but we'll round it up and "owe" $1 million annually to cover our climate costs.

 In my recent travels to Ethiopia and Guatemala, concrete examples of these projects inspired me.
-Replacing an open stove with a more efficient "smart stove" uses much less firewood (saving time and reducing carbon emissions) and is healthier and safer to work around.
-Digging a well empowers people to avoid having to make a long walk for water each morning.
+Replacing an open stove with a more efficient "smart stove" uses much less firewood (saving time and reducing carbon emissions) and is healthier and safer to use.
+Digging a well saves hours of daily walking to fetch water.
 And a small farm can install a biogas plant, harnessing the methane produced by dung to provide electricity while also reducing greenhouse gases.
 These are small steps individually — but collectively, if smartly funded, it means that farmers in the developing world will contribute less carbon to our atmosphere.

 Investing in Advocacy

-In addition to directly funding climate-smart projects in the developing world, the second prong of our approach is to invest in advocacy in the US.
+The other prong of our approach is to invest in advocacy in the US.
 One vote in Congress can have a massive impact on rainforests and farmlands half a world away.
-We partner with advocacy organizations that have a mission to explain to our lawmakers the environmental consequences of their policies.
+We partner with advocacy organizations that explain to our lawmakers the environmental consequences of their policies.
 It's our hope that our government will join the family of nations in a coordinated approach to climate change.

 $1 Million Climate Smart Portfolio

-There's room in our portfolio for additional organizations doing good work.
-We are currently taking grant requests and suggestions from the public.
-If you have a favorite nonprofit that's devoted to climate-smart agriculture, conservation, or agroforestry in the Global South — or doing advocacy work to combat climate change.
-If you have a favorite that fits our mission, they are welcome to apply..
+We are only supporting nonprofits that are devoted to climate-smart agriculture, conservation, or agroforestry in the Global South — or doing advocacy work to combat climate change.
+If you have a favorite that fits our mission, they are welcome to apply.

 We don't see this program as particularly heroic…it's simply ethical.
 We believe every business should bear the cost to the environment of their activities.
 (And until our government requires that, we'll do it voluntarily.)
-We hope this program will inspire everyone who buys or sells tours to consume and produce with the same environmental ethic.
-This way, long after we, our guides, and our European friends who house, feed, and drive our tour members are gone, our children will be able to enjoy the same happy travels we have.
+We hope this program will inspire everyone who buys or sells tours to travel with the same environmental ethic.
+This way, long after we're gone, our children will be able to enjoy the same happy travels we have.